NYPL/staff-picks/readme.md

 ```

 ## Running the Application
-Before running the application, be sure that you have all the configurations that are indicated in `.env.example` at the root folder.
-Please contact NYPL Digital Department if you need any help with them.
-After you got all the information, create a `.env` in the root folder by copy `.env.example` and replace the instruction texts with the real values.
-Now you are ready to run the application.
+Before running the application, the required variables are indicated in .env.sample at the application root.
+Please contact the NYPL Digital Department for any help with these.
+Copy .env.sample to .env and overwrite the placeholder values with the correct environment variables.
+You are now ready to run the application.

 ### Development Mode
 We use Webpack to fire off a hot-reloading development server.
 This allows for continuous code changes without the need to refresh your browser.

-You can run the application in development mode by running this command line:
+You can run the application in development mode by running this on the command line:

 ```sh
 npm run dev-api-start
 ```

 This will use the environment variables you have set in `.env`.
-Or, if you need to particularly indicate different credential settings.
-Run the command line below and overwrite the settings in `.env`:
+Or, if you need to use different credentials, indicate these prior to the npm run command which will override the settings in .env:

 ```sh
 $ CLIENT_ID=[clientId] CLIENT_SECRET=[clientSecret] npm run dev-api-start